piamkerdted/Youtube-Music-Database/README.md

 # Youtbe Music Database Project

 This is a Youtube music database I created using SQL snd Python, which users can interact with through a GUI made with tkinter.
-The functions include a search engine that allows users to look up songs and pieces in a convenient manner and gatekeeps content unrelated to music.
-The product is intended for kids and the elderly who may be overwhelmed by the content and choices on Youtube.
+Functions include a search engine that allows users to look up songs and pieces in a convenient manner and gatekeeps content unrelated to music, and is intended for kids and the elderly who may be overwhelmed by the content and choices on Youtube.

+This script requires sqlite3 module for python.

 ***